theekyrabrenda1/Web-Development-2/README.md

-260196.jpg - background image to the about page img3.jpg - testimonials in the product page img4.jpg - testimonials in the product page
+260196.jpg - background image to the about page img3.jpg - testimonials in the product page img4.jpg - testimonials in the product page cart.jpg - background image to the Checkout page